galaxyproject/training-material/RAD-Seq/tutorials/de_novo_rad.md

 > ### :pencil2: Hands-on: Quality control
 >
-> 1. **FastQC** :wrench:: Run FastQC on FastQ files to control the quality of the reads
+> 1. **FastQC** :wrench:: Run FastQC on FastQ files to control the quality of the reads.
+Warning!
+Don't forget you are working on data collections....
 >
 >    > ### :question: Questions
 >    >